-As described, diabetic diarrhea may result from a range of pathophysiologic abnormalities.
-Other conditions may produce diarrhea mimicking diabetic diarrhea including inflammatory bowel disease, microscopic colitis, chronic intestinal infection with Giardia lamblia, rarer infections (e.g., cytomegalovirus, Whipple's), other endocrinopathies (e.g., hyperthyroidism), and intentional or unknowing ingestion of laxatives.
-As with SIBO, unsuspected dietary factors primarily including high FODMAP foods are considered as potential causes of diarrhea mimicking diabetic diarrhea.
+Other conditions that cause diarrhea include inflammatory bowel disease, microscopic colitis, chronic intestinal infection with Giardia lamblia, rarer infections (e.g., cytomegalovirus, Whipple's), other endocrinopathies (e.g., hyperthyroidism), and intentional or unknowing ingestion of laxatives.
+As with SIBO, dietary factors should also be considered.

 Miscellaneous GI Complications of Diabetes

-Esophageal: Esophageal manifestations of diabetes may be mimicked by severe gastroesophageal reflux disease or infectious esophagitis unrelated to diabetes or by other selected esophageal dysmotility syndromes (e.g., with scleroderma).
+Esophageal: Esophageal manifestations of diabetes may be mimicked by severe gastroesophageal reflux disease, infectious esophagitis, or esophageal dysmotility disorders.

-Intestinal: Celiac disease may be mimicked by SIBO, other malabsorptive or maldigestive disorders, or dietary factors as described for SIBO earlier.
-Intestinal pseudo-obstruction may be caused by a range of other conditions including idiopathic disease, connective tissue diseases (e.g., lupus, scleroderma, dermatomyositis), amyloid, paraneoplastic disease, or endocrinologic conditions.
-Symptoms of pseudoobstruction also are similar to those of small intestinal mechanical obstruction occurring with adhesions, stricturing from inflammatory bowel disease or medications, or tumors.
+Intestinal: Intestinal pseudo-obstruction may be caused connective tissue diseases (e.g., lupus, scleroderma, dermatomyositis), infiltrative diseases (e.g., amyloid), paraneoplastic disease, or endocrine disorders.
+Symptoms of pseudo-obstruction are similar to those of small intestinal mechanical obstruction due to adhesions, strictures, or tumors.

-Biliary: Several other factors contribute to development of cholecystitis or other biliary complications of diabetes including pregnancy, female sex, obesity, older age, prior biliary infection, and selected medications (e.g., octreotide).
+Biliary: Additional risk factors for cholecystitis or other biliary complications include pregnancy, female sex, obesity, older age, prior biliary infection, and medications (e.g., octreotide).

-Pancreatic: Other causes of pancreatic insufficiency mimicking that associated with diabetes include alcohol-related, idiopathic disease, cystic fibrosis, hypercalcemia, selected hyperlipidemias, autoimmunity, and mechanical factors causing ductal obstruction (e.g., neoplasm, strictures).
+Pancreatic: Other causes of pancreatic insufficiency include alcohol use, idiopathic disease, cystic fibrosis, hypercalcemia, dyslipidemia, autoimmune disorders, and mechanical factors causing ductal obstruction (e.g., neoplasm, strictures).

 Key Laboratory and Imaging Tests

-Structural Evaluation: Exclusion of mechanical obstruction is mandatory in evaluating the patients with suspected gastroparesis.
-Upper endoscopy can rule out gastric outlet obstruction secondary to stricture, ulcer disease, or neoplasm and can detect retained food or bezoars that can complicate gastroparesis.
-A plain upright abdominal radiograph can be obtained if more distal obstruction is suspected.
-This can be further characterized by upper gastrointestinal contrast radiography or computed tomography (CT) methods.
-If pain is prominent or if liver chemistries are abnormal, abdominal ultrasound may be considered to exclude symptomatic gallstone disease.
+Structural Evaluation: Upper endoscopy is needed to rule out gastric outlet obstruction secondary to stricture, ulcer disease, or neoplasm.
+Retained food or bezoars may be found on endoscopic evaluation.
+A plain upright abdominal radiograph, upper gastrointestinal contrast radiography, or computed tomography (CT) can be obtained if more distal obstruction is suspected.
+If abdominal pain is a prominent symptom or liver chemistries are abnormal, then abdominal ultrasound may be considered to exclude a hepatobiliary cause such as symptomatic gallstone disease.

 Small Intestinal Bacterial Overgrowth

-Laboratory tests are most useful for assessing nutritional and metabolic consequences of SIBO but cannot facilitate diagnosis.
+Laboratory tests are most useful for assessing nutritional and metabolic consequences but cannot diagnose SIBO.

-Key diagnostic testing needs are minimal in patients with diabetic constipation and serve to exclude other potential causes of symptoms.
+Diagnostic testing may not be necessary in patients with diabetic constipation unless presentation suggests the need to exclude other potential causes of symptoms.

 Diagnostic evaluation of the diabetic with fecal incontinence parallels that of diabetic diarrhea if there is a diarrhea component to this complaint.
 Otherwise, testing focuses on characterizing functional anorectal deficits underlying this problem.

 Functional Evaluation: Impaired motor and sensory function can be characterized by anorectal manometry.
-This test quantifies basal anal tone and maximal squeeze pressure.
-Rectal sensation is assessed by querying the patient about perception of progressive distention of a balloon affixed to the end of the manometry catheter.
+This test quantifies anal tone, anorectal squeeze pressure, and rectal sensation.
 In some cases, electromyographic testing of pudendal nerve latencies is included to exclude damage to this nerve.

 Miscellaneous GI Complications of Diabetes

-Esophageal: Upper endoscopy is indicated for the diabetic with persistent esophageal reflux symptoms to assess for esophagitis and associated complications (e.g. strictures) and exclude Candidal infection or Barrett's metaplasia as a risk factor for adenocarcinoma.
-If the patient complains of dysphagia, a barium swallow can screen for mechanical causes and may also detect evidence of dysmotility.
-Esophageal manometry can, in rare cases, characterize abnormal motor patterns.
-Acid reflux can be further quantified using catheter- or capsule-based ambulatory pH monitoring methods.
+Esophageal: Upper endoscopy is indicated for persistent esophageal reflux symptoms to assess for esophagitis and associated complications.
+If the patient complains of dysphagia, a barium swallow can screen for mechanical causes and may also detect evidence of dysmotility, though this can be better characterized with an esophageal manometry study.
+Acid reflux can be quantified using catheter- or capsule-based ambulatory pH monitoring methods.
 Addition of catheter-based impedance techniques can assess for non-acid reflux.